Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-\section{Minimax signal detection in ill-posed inverse problems: a short description of the main results}
+\section{Minimax signal detection in ill-posed inverse problems: A short description of some of the main results}

-Sharp and rate optimality results for the specific ill-posed inverse problems under consideration are discussed in detail in Section \ref{Sec_spec}.
-In this section, we give a short description of these results for mildly and severely ill-posed inverse problems with $l^q$-ellipsoids, $q \in (0,2]$, for Sobolev and analytic classes of functions.
+Sharp and rate optimality results for the specific ill-posed inverse problems under consideration are discussed in detail in Section~\ref{Secspec}.
+We give below a short description of the corresponding results for mildly and severely ill-posed inverse problems with $l^q$-ellipsoids, $q \in(0,2]$, for Sobolev and analytic classes of functions.

-First, consider the ``standard'' case $q=2$.
-The asymptotics of the quality of testing $u_\e(r_\e)$ as $r_\e\to 0 $ is presented in the following table: